The inventory is one of the most followed assets especially for companies whose inventories represent a significant portion of their assets.

 Inventory To Automotive Revenue Ratio

-Similarly, the inventory to automotive revenue ratio shows that GM’s inventory levels have significantly risen after fiscal 2021.
+Similarly, GM’s rising inventory to its automotive revenue ratio in recent periods shows that GM’s inventory levels have significantly risen after fiscal year 2021.

-The ratio had been consistently above 10% in post-pandemic age.
+The ratio had been consistently above 10% since fiscal year 2021.

 Inventory Turnover Ratio